-I understand that depression can make you loss all interest in appearance and putting effort into it, I’ve admittedly gone too long without showering in the past (because at the time I felt like “Why bother?
-I’ll have to do it again?” and yes, that does sound disgusting) I find putting make-up on therapeutic, and feel much more confident when I’m wearing something I like, and you know, am clean.
+I understand that depression can make you lose all interest in appearance and putting effort into it; I’ve admittedly gone too long without showering in the past, but I find putting make-up on therapeutic and feel much more confident when I’m wearing something I like, and you know, am clean.

 This is what the tattoo on my other wrist is for.
 On my darkest days, the tiniest glimmer of hope was what pulled me through.
-As awful as things may be now, I don’t believe for every single day of your life you will suffer; you’re not happy everyday just like you wont be miserable everyday of your entire life either.
-In the grand scheme of my life, the darkness always lifted like I hoped it would, and now if it comes back I know it wont be forever.
+As awful as things may be now, I don’t believe you will suffer every day of your life; you’re not happy every day, just like you won’t be miserable every day of your entire life either.
+In the grand scheme of my life, the darkness always lifted like I hoped it would, and now if it comes back, I know it won’t be forever.

-Stop and take a moment to be thankful for what you have now; who is currently in your life that you care about, where you are etc. Life changes pretty fast so I’m glad I knew what I had when in certain periods of my life.
+Stop and take a moment to be thankful for what you have now; who is currently in your life that you care about, where you are etc. Life changes pretty fast, so I’m glad I knew what I had during certain periods of my life.